mooreds/docs-1/get-started/quickstart.md

 ## Set up user configuration

 Return to Transposit, and navigate to **User > User Configuration**.
 Here you can specify who has access to the app, and choose what data connections users must authenticate.
-Ensure that the `slack_identity` connection is set to require user authentication.
+Ensure that the `slack_identify` connection is set to require user authentication.

 At the top, you'll see the URL for the app's user configuration page.